2021 Orkney Archaeology Tours Brochure

 Taversöe Tuick Cairn: an unusual two storey burial mound, discovered in 1898 during the construction of a summer seat for the laird’s wife.

-Monday Day 3: Island of Hoy: a short ferry ride to the island of Hoy to visit the Martello Tower, Lyness Naval Museum (or Rackwick Bay should the museum renovations not be completed) and the Dwarfie Stane.
+We take a short ferry ride across to the island of Hoy to visit the Hackness Martello Tower and Napoleonic battery, Lyness Naval Museum (or Rackwick Bay, should the museum still be closed for renovation) and the Dwarfie Stane.

 Visit to Ongoing Excavations